Aperture Photometry (photutils.aperture)#

 Simple mean within a circular annulus#

-We can use the ApertureStats
+We can use the ApertureStats class to

 compute the mean background level within the annulus aperture at each